Find Affordable College Courses

 Education Levels of Instructional Media Majors

-In 2020-2021, 6,799 master's degrees were awarded to instructional media majors.
+During the most recent year for which data is available, 6,792 people earned their master's degree in instructional media.
 This makes it the 32nd most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in instructional media at each degree level.